daniel-furman/lwMCMC/README.md

 ---

+`from lwMCMC import MCMC`

 Parameter space sampling with MCMC, with the option to compare a from-scratch NumPy approach and one powered by the PyMC3 package.
 For example, below, see Bayesian inference results for an Experimental Geophysics regression problem.
+To see the code that went into these plots, please find the files in the `examples/` folder.

 Posterior distributions | MCMC model fit :---------------------------------:|:----------------------------------------: